Cong-Left-ISF alliance fighting for political relevance, hopes to be kingmaker | Politics

 The steady decline of the Left and Congress was directly proportional to the rise of BJP.

-Bengal's political narrative has witnessed a sea change in the last few years with the advent of identity politics, CPI(M) central committee leader said while speaking on the necessity of roping in ISF, which is branded a religious outfit by TMC and the BJP, into the alliance.
+Bengal's political narrative has witnessed a sea change in the last few years with the advent of identity politics, CPI(M) central committee leader said while speaking on the necessity of roping in ISF, into the alliance.

 ''The 77 seats that we had won last time were mostly in minority-dominated areas of Murshidabad, Malda and North and South Dinajpur.
 With identity politics in play, we needed ISF to retain those seats, if not win more,'' he said.